CybercentreCanada/assemblyline-service-pdfid/README.md

     - StartXref

 - Extracts Suspicious Elements:
-    - Entire Objects (as extracted file) (determined by PDFId plugins)
+    - Entire Objects (as extracted file) (when flagged by PDFId plugins)
     - Specific Object content (in AL result) and will run FrankenStrings Patterns against content to search for IOCs (determined by PDFId plugins)

 - ObjStms
-    - Service will attempt to resubmit object streams in samples as PDF files to re-run against PDFId and PDFParser analyzers.
-If in deep scan mode, a maximum of 100 objstms will be resumbmitted, otherwise a maximum of two will be resubmitted.
+    - Service will attempt to reprocess object streams in samples as PDF files to re-run against PDFId and PDFParser analyzers.
+If in deep scan mode, a maximum of 100 objstms will be reprocessed, otherwise a maximum of two will be reprocessed.

 ### PDFId Plugins